Seavus Project Viewer

-Seavus Project Viewer is a viewer for Microsoft Project files.
-It reads the native .mpp file format created in any Microsoft Project versions.
-As a project management software, it is designed to assist users (team members, team leads, project stakeholder and other project participant) to review their project assignments, print the project information and follow the overall project status.
+Seavus Project Viewer is a viewer for Microsoft Project files developed by Synami (originally created by Seavus).
+According to its developer, the software is used by two-thirds of Fortune 500 companies.
+It reads the native .mpp file format created in any Microsoft Project version.
+As a project management software, it is designed to assist users (team members, team leads, project stakeholders and other project participants) to review their project assignments, print the project information and follow the overall project status.
 The application software shows critical path schedules and critical chain which are visualized in a Gantt chart.

 Overview

 When the project manager saves the project in an .mpp file, which is the native file format for Microsoft Project, the formatting information is stored along with the project information in the same file.
 Seavus Project Viewer reads this information when opening .mpp files, showing the same formatting and visual styles as in Microsoft Project.

-The supported versions of the .mpp file format are Microsoft Project 2003, Microsoft Project 2007, Microsoft Project 2010, Microsoft Project 2013, and Microsoft Project 2016, Microsoft Project 2021.
+The supported versions of the .mpp file format are Microsoft Project 2007, Microsoft Project 2010, Microsoft Project 2013, Microsoft Project 2016, Microsoft Project 2019, Microsoft Project 2021, and Microsoft Project 2024.
+Seavus Project Viewer is the first project viewer compatible with Windows 11.

 Users can open Microsoft Project files hosted on the following cloud storages: